-Support for victims of peer on peer abuse will be implemented based on the needs and wishes of the individual pupil, which may include:
+Support for victims of child-on-child abuse will be implemented based on the needs and wishes of the individual pupil, which may include:

 - Peer support, e.g. a buddy system.

 - Time with Pastoral staff for supportive intervention.
 This may include work on positive self-esteem and managing anxiety.

 - An outside agency referral